rkapl123/DBAddin/docs/DBSheets.md

 You can put any query into that, it just has to return the lookup value first and the ID to be looked up second.
 Duplicates should be strictly avoided in the return set of this query as they would lead to ambiguities and will produce error messages when generating the DBSheet.

-Customizations of the restriction field should observe a few rules to be used efficiently (thereby not forcing the DBSheet creating person to do unnecessary double work): First, any reference to the foreign table itself has to use the configured template placeholder (here: !T!), which is then replaced by an actual table enumerator (T2..T<N>, T1 always being the primary table).
+Customizations of the restriction field should observe a few rules to be used efficiently (thereby not forcing the DBSheet creating person to do unnecessary double work): First, any reference to the foreign table itself has to use the configured template placeholder (here: !T!), which is then replaced by an actual table enumerator (T2..TN, T1 always being the primary table).

 Lookup value columns that differ from the table field's name must have an alias associated, which has to be the table field's name.
-If that is not the case, DBAddin wont be able to associate the foreign column in the main table with the lookup id, and thus displays following error message when creating the DBSheet query:
+If that is not the case, DBAddin won't be able to associate the foreign column in the main table with the lookup id, and thus displays following error message when creating the DBSheet query:

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/DBSheetsDefForLookupErrorMsg.PNG)